 Their PFP advisor stressed that there is no perfect financial plan.
 Often times the plan that is the best "numeric" plan is actually not one that most people will execute on.
 It requires too much sacrifice, too many difficult tradeoffs.

 The Doe's baseline financial plan example showed a probability of success of 66%.
-This indicated that as things currently stand, if no changes are implemented, there is too much risk of them being unable to meet their financial goals.
+This indicated that as things currently stand, Does' would have a 34% probability of having to make some kind of financial adjustment over the course of their life.

-Over the course of the 90-minute meeting Steve, Amanda, and their PFP advisor discussed each of the plan recommendations in detail.
+Over the course of the 75-minute Plan Proposal meeting Steve, Amanda, and their PFP advisor discussed each of the plan recommendations that could make this increase in probability of success possible in detail.
 They discussed the tradeoffs of each item - some would cost time, some would cost money, and some would mean sacrifices in either current spending or desired future spending.

 Steve and Amanda felt comfortable with the 8 recommendations their PFP advisor presented them.
 On the spot, their PFP advisor showed them 2 plan scenarios - one scenario where 5 of the 8 recommendations were implemented, and another scenario where all 8 of the recommendations were to be implemented.